 Sauce Instructions

-- In a large saute pan over medium heat, add your olive oil, red pepper flakes, oregano, onions and garlic and cook for about 4-5 minutes or until the onions begin to soften.
+- In a large saute pan over medium heat, add your olive oil, red pepper flakes, oregano, onions and garlic and cook for about 4-5 minutes or until the onions begin to soften.1 small yellow onion, 2 tablespoon of extra virgin olive oil, 1 teaspoon dried oregano, ¼ teaspoon of crushed red pepper flakes, 2 cloves of garlic minced

 - Now add your canned whole tomatoes and with a potato masher or with a large spoon, begin gently pressing down on the whole tomatoes so they begin to break apart.
-Be careful because the juices will shoot out of the tomatoes when you do this so proceed slowly!
+Be careful because the juices will shoot out of the tomatoes when you do this so proceed slowly!2 28 oz cans of whole San Marzano tomatoes

 - Cover with a tight fitting lid and turn down heat down to low and allow to gently simmer for 15 minutes.

-- Once your meatballs are fully cooked, remove from the oven and place on the stove top over low heat.
+- Once your meatballs are fully cooked, remove from the oven and place them in the sauce over low heat.

-- Now add your sauce to the cast iron pan and cook for another 5 minutes.
+- Cook for another 5 minutes.
 Make sure you coat all the meatballs with the sauce and gently stir the sauce and meatballs well.
-If you are using a sheet pan: Scoop your meatballs off of your sheet pan and place in your sauce.
-Mix the meatballs around well so they well coated.

-- Now go ahead and add your tablespoon of butter and gently mix that into the sauce.
+- Now go ahead and add your tablespoon of butter and gently mix that into the sauce.1 tablespoon of butter

 - Taste for seasoning and see if it needs any salt.